 Find a Service Location

-During the kyphoplasty procedure, patients are under either general or local anesthesia and lie face down.
-The orthopedic surgeon threads a thin tube through an incision in the back up to the fractured vertebra, drills a small hole through the outer part of the bone into the soft center, inserts a balloon, and, then, inflates it.
-Doing this pushes the pieces of the fractured vertebra apart to restore its original shape.
-The surgeon then deflates and removes the balloon, filling the cavity with bone cement.
+The orthopedic surgeon makes an incision in the back, and threads a thin tube through it up to the fractured vertebra.
+The surgeon then drills a small hole through the outer part of the bone into the soft center, inserts a balloon, and inflates the balloon.
+This pushes the pieces of the fractured vertebra apart to restore their original shape.
+The surgeon deflates and removes the balloon, filling the cavity with bone cement.

 Learn more about the minimally invasive compression fracture procedures available at WakeMed.